-9. Annual review (Audit):
+9. Annual review:

-Annually, HR will run an audit and issue a report of outside work declarations.
+Annually, HR will issue a report of outside work declarations.
 The Head of School or School/ Section manager will be responsible for confirming these are accurate and up to date and that approval is still valid.
 In reviewing arrangements, it may be useful to revisit the checklist questions considering any changes in circumstances and ensure that all approved outside work arrangements have been updated on the employees Outside Work tab on My ERP.